Age of Information Analysis for CR-NOMA Aided Uplink Systems with Randomly Arrived Packets: System model

 \subsection{Update arrival and queuing process}

 Consider a wireless communication scenario, where $M$ sources send their status updates to one receiver and each source is denoted by $U_m$, $1\leq m \leq M$.
 Random arrivals are considered for the status generation process.
-Specifically, status updates arrive at source $U_m$ according to a one-dimensional Poisson process with parameter $\lambda_m$.
+Specifically, status updates arrive at source $U_m$ according to a one-dimensional Poisson process with parameter $\lambda_m$ \footnote{{Although this paper focuses on Poisson process for modeling the random arrivals, it is noteworthy that the developed analytical framework is also applicable to other arrival models, such as the Bernoulli model \cite{Asvadi2023} and GAW model \cite{ding2023age}}}.
 It is assumed that each status update packet contains $N$ bits.
 The channel resources are divided into consecutive time slots and are allocated to the sources.
 The considered time slot allocation rules will be discussed later.
 Note that each source can only transmit its status update through the assigned transmitting time slots.
 Last-come-first-served (LCFS) queuing is considered at each source.
 Specifically, each source maintains a buffer with size one to save the latest update to be transmitted.
 If a new status update arrives at a source, the source will put the new update into the buffer by dropping the previously saved update information.
 At the beginning of each transmitting time slot, each source moves the status information saved in its queuing buffer to its transmitter, meanwhile the queuing buffer is set to be empty to accommodate future updates.
 It is noteworthy that if a new update comes during the transmitting time slot, it can be pushed into the queuing buffer, but it does not affect the transmission of the transmitted data.